xabbu42/Master/arbeit.md

 := r_T(\an_T(A))$.

-If we read $□A$ as there exists a proof for $A$ and $t{:}A$ as $t$ is a proof for $□A$, this process seems immediately reasonable.
+If we read $□A$ as there exists a proof for $A$ and $t{:}A$ as $t$ is a proof for $A$, this process seems immediately reasonable.
 For the example $¬□A$, read as there is no proof of $A$, and its realization
 $¬t{:}A$, read as $t$ is not a proof of $A$, on the other hand, that process seems wrong at first.
 But justification logic without any